artsmia/artstories.md/stories/dürer-and-melancholy.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_210.jpg)

-Dürer specified *Melencolia I*, or the first form of melancholy.
-He must have known treatises by German author of the occult, Cornelius Agrippa (1486–1535).
-Agrippa divided melancholy into three levels.
+The fact that Dürer specified *Melencolia I*, deemed the first form of melancholy, suggests that he’d read the work of German occultist Cornelius Agrippa, who divided melancholy into three levels.
 Level One ruled the imagination, especially of artists.
 Level Two controlled scientists and physicians.
 Level Three governed the spirit and thought of theologians.

 Image from the History of Medicine (NLM).
 Licensed under [Public Domain] via Wikimedia Commons